skip to content

 Psychological Science Minor

 This minor prepares students with skills like scientific inquiry and critical thinking.
-It is well-suited for students with diverse academic and professional interests, including law school, health professions, medical school, business, education and human services.
+It is well-suited for students with varried academic and professional interests, including law school, health professions, medical school, business, education and human services.

 A minor is required for graduation of all majors and teaching majors.
 Only double majors do not have to have a minor.
 Most minors are 18-24 credits.